hexbatch/apple-core/v1/docs/core/step-5-types/type-overview.md

     So: a token-type:
         user: one user owns the type
+        allowed_creators: a list of user groups or individual users who can make tokens from this type
         name: using the naming rules
         is_retired: default false // if true then cannot be added to token types or make new tokens
         options: